adatum/GetData_CourseProject/README.md

 --------
-_Note:_ The text of `tidydata.txt` appears to have the subjects and activities as rows.
+_Note:_ The text of `tidydata.txt` may appear to have the subjects and activities as rows.
 This is due to the way `write.table` outputs the file, however the data frame/table in R will have the expected 180x88 dimensions.